 - Just need to talk things out with someone?
 That’s what we are here for.
 There is no reason to feel embarrassed.

-We provide our services in a safe and friendly environment so you can feel comfortable accessing our services.
+We provide our services in a safe and friendly environment so you can feel comfortable accessing our sexual health clinic.
 We offer:

 - Puberty education,